 Certifications

-• Certified Nursing Assistant (CNA): Provides basic patient care under the supervision of nursing staff.
+- Certified Nursing Assistant (CNA): CNAs provide basic care under the supervision of a licensed nurse.
+This certification is widely recognized and enhances your qualifications.

-• First Aid and CPR Certification: Shows that you are trained to respond to medical emergencies.
+- First Aid and CPR Certification: Many employers require first aid and CPR certification to ensure that caregivers can respond to medical emergencies.

 Experience